 If this first role of the third use of the law is controversial, the second role is even more.

 Second, Calvin argues that the law also serves to motivate the Christian to do good works.
 "Then, because we need not doctrine merely, but exhortation also, the servant of God will derive this further advantage from the Law: by frequently meditating upon it, he will be excited to obedience, and confirmed in it, and so drawn away from the slippery paths of sin.
 In this way must the saints press onward, since, however great the alacrity with which, under the Spirit, they hasten toward righteousness, they are retarded by the sluggishness of the flesh, and make less progress than they ought.
 The Law acts like a whip to the flesh, urging it on as men do a lazy sluggish ass.
 Even in the case of a spiritual man, inasmuch as he is still burdened with the weight of the flesh, the Law is a constant stimulus, pricking him forward when he would indulge in sloth."
 (Institutes, Book II, Ch.
 7, Section 12) Understanding Calvin's point here is much more difficult than understanding his points above.
 The key words are "exhortation", "excited", "urging", "stimulus".
 The idea is that the law not only fulfills a role of instruction in the Christian life (with the motivation already being provided from elsewhere), it also fulfills a role of motivator.
 Calvin isn't saying that the law is the only motivator in the Christian life, nor does he deny that Christians are motivated and stimulated to obedience by the love of God.
 For example, he writes at the beginning of the Institutes: "By piety I mean that union of reverence and love to God which the knowledge of his benefits inspire."
 (Institutes, Book I, Ch.
 2, Section 1) Again: "For, until men feel that they owe everything to God, that they are cherished by his paternal care, and that he is the author of all their blessings, so that [nothing] is to be looked for away from him, they will never submit to him in voluntary obedience."
 (Institutes, Book I, Ch.
 2, Section 1) And again: "No one, indeed, will voluntarily and willingly devote himself to the service of God unless he has previously tasted his paternal love, and been thereby allured to love and reverence Him."
 (Institutes, Book I, Ch.
 5, Section 3) In these sayings, not law, but God's love, is the source of "inspiration" and motivation to voluntary obedience.
 Nevertheless, Calvin is arguing that the law too serves the role of motivator.
-The great question is: how?
+The big question is: how?

 Before addressing that question, it is important to see why this is so important to Calvin, and also to appreciate the difficulty that is involved in his position.
 Calvin is anxious to maintain that the law is not only a source of instruction in the Christian life, but is also a source of motivation.
 He does not want Christians to think that they may now treat the law nonchalantly, like a game's instruction manual, which you may pick up and read whenever you feel like playing the game.
 To say that a Christian is not condemned by the law does not mean that a Christian may now treat the law with casual interest, as if he were not still duty-bound to keep it.
 Christians must still keep the law!
 "It must ever remain an indubitable truth, that the Law has lost none of its authority, but must always receive from us the same respect and obedience."
 (Institutes, Book II, Ch.
 7, Section 15) Calvin is clear: the curse of the law is gone, but the law is not, and the law must continue dictating to the Christian what his duty is with the same authority as ever before.
 Calvin was not the only one who was concerned to maintain the law's motivating role in the Christian Church: Martin Luther and many other important Reformers shared his theological concern.
 With the Reformation well underway and the doctrine of justification through faith alone being proclaimed and believed all over Europe, there were inevitably cases of new sects springing up which taught that the doctrine of justification abrogated the law entirely, to the end that now the law was a 'no-thing' to the Christian.
 Not just it's curse is gone, but also it's relevance.
 The law has nothing more to do with the Christian from here on out, neither for motivation nor even for instruction.
 It no longer matters how a Christian lives his life, for he is justified and heaven-bound all apart from his own works.
 Right behavior is now completely irrelevant.
 This horrified Calvin and the other Reformers (as it should horrify us as well) and they reacted accordingly in order to preserve the doctrine of justification through faith from reproach.

 But the problem lies in how they reacted.
 Not wanting the gospel to be an open door to such reckless behavior, and believing that the truth should rather lead to holiness of life, the Reformers answered by saying that the law's commands must still be binding in the Christian life.
 However, it is a difficult thing to hold that a Christian is not under the curse of the law yet is still under obligation to keep the law.
 If I am not cursed for not keeping it, is this not just saying that I am not under obligation to keep it?
 Obligation implies some punishment if I do not fulfill my obligation, but if there is no punishment for law-breaking, how then can it be said that I am under the obligation of law-keeping?
 In essence, Calvin and the Reformers wanted to say with the New Testament that a Christian was not under the law, while at the same time maintain that a Christian was still under law.
 They wanted to hold both of those things as true, but this is not possible.
 Either a Christian is under the law and therefore is obligated to it or he is not under the law and is therefore not obligated to it.
-To argue that 'not being under law' only means 'not being under the curse of the law' and to say that such a condition does not mean freedom from being obligated to the law is to entirely miss the nature of the relationship between obligation and punishment, and the inseparable connection between being 'under the law' and 'under the curse'.
+To argue that 'not being under law' only means 'not being under the curse of the law' and to say that such a condition does not mean freedom from being obligated to the law is to miss the nature of the relationship between obligation and punishment, and the inseparable connection between being 'under the law' and 'under the curse'.
 The New Testament clearly states that Christians are not under the law (Rom.
 6:14).
 It does not say that they are simply not under the curse of the law, but that they are not under the law itself.
 It does not say that Christians are under the law but shouldn't be frightened by the curse any longer, but that Christians don't need to be frightened by the curse any longer because they are no longer under the law (Rom.
 4:15, Gal.
 3:10,13, 23-25).
 Being under the law means being in big trouble, for being under the law means being obligated to the law, which means being punished with the punishments that the law threatens if you do not obey it.

 The truth is, Christians are not in any way, shape or form under the law any longer.
 They are absolutely free from all obligation to keep the law of God, and this is precisely why there is now no condemnation for them.
 Nevertheless, Calvin's concern for Christians not to fly into careless living is a true concern (even if his solution was wrong), and the New Testament abounds with exhortations for Christians to pursue holiness in their daily lives.
 There is no sense in the apostolic writings whatsoever of carelessness regarding the Christian life, and most importantly, there is no sense of any irrelevancy of the law of God - the law is even invoked by the apostles to confirm and strengthen apostolic instructions (1 Cor.
 9:8-9, 14:34).
 Just because good works do not matter for our salvation does not mean that good works do not matter at all.
 Calvin is therefore correct when he states that the law of God still has a role in the Christian life.
 "If it cannot be denied that [the law] contains a perfect pattern of righteousness, then, unless we ought not to have any proper rule of life, it must be impious to discard it.
 There are not various rules of life, but one perpetual and inflexible rule; and, therefore, when David describes the righteous as spending their whole lives in meditating on the Law, we must not confine to a single age, an employment which is most appropriate to all ages, even to the end of the world."
 (Institutes, Book II, Ch.
 7, Section 13) This is an excellent point.
 The law does contain a perfect pattern of righteousness.
 It's moral standard is nothing other than the righteousness of God.
 The essence of the law is perfect love, which is nothing more and nothing less than the very nature of God Himself.
 Therefore Christians ought to delight in the law of God!
 Christians ought to seek to conform their lives to this perfect love, seeking to be holy for God is holy, all the while knowing that there is no condemnation for those who are in Christ Jesus.
 But to say that we must do it - that we are still bound to obey the commands of the law - is to say too much, to speak too strongly in reaction against the opposite error, and to misrepresent the freedom of the Christian.
 It is the bizarre yet beautiful fact that we are not bound to obey the law that makes our pursuit of holiness so beautiful and sacred.
 It is precisely our liberty that gives significance to our service.
 The pressure is off, so that now we may serve our God acceptably and without fear2.
 If we are not motivated by love for our God on account of His love for us in Christ, then whatever service we might do may be religious and useful to society, but it is not distinctively Christian service (that is, it isn't service that a Muslim or a Jew could not render).